 Arcing downward, to darker, cooler water.

-A ripple forms and…Continue
+A ripple forms and becomes a moving vee.

 Those attending the Irish Cultural Society meeting in the Garden City Library on September 10, 2014 now know how baseball got its term “pinch hitter.”
 When John McGraw was asked why he signed the over-the-hill player Mike (Turkey Mike) Donlon to the team, McGraw explained that Turkey Mike was good in a…Continue